Home Hospice Association

 DEATH CAFÉS

-A Death Café is a group-directed discussion of death.
-The goal of creating these spaces is to encourage and normalize conversations about the one reality we all share, but that few wish to talk about.
-By increasing our awareness of death, we’re better positioned to make the most of our (finite) lives.
+A Death Café is a group-led discussion about death.
+The goal of these spaces is to encourage and normalize conversations about this universal, yet not often talked about, experience.
+By becoming more aware of death, we can better appreciate and make the most of our finite lives.

 About the program